 The lowest point in the Western Hemisphere is Badwater Basin in Death Valley National Park.
-It is 282 ft. below sea level.
+It is 282 feet below sea level.

 A South Dakota miner started calling Mount Rushmore by this name after a visiting New York attorney – Charles Rushmore – inquired about the name of the granite cliff.
 The name stuck and became official in 1930.

 In 1919, Boston had a molasses disaster.
-2 million gallons of crude molasses burst from a tank and pushed its way through the neighborhood and city.
+At that time, two million gallons of crude molasses burst from a tank and pushed its way through the neighborhood and city.
 It killed at least 21 people and took weeks to clean up.

 The world’s tallest roller coaster is Kingda Ka located at Six Flags Great Adventure in New Jersey.

 Venus Fly Traps only live in the wild in the Carolinas and nowhere else in the world.

 Amelia Earhart designed her own line of clothes that were sold all over the United States.